celesrenata/sqlmite/docs/IMPLEMENTATION_SUMMARY.md

 ## Status

-✅ **Core functionality complete** - The SQLite-to-PostgreSQL query proxying functionality that was missing is now implemented ✅ **All requirements met** - The bridge now makes SQLite applications work with PostgreSQL transparently ✅ **Well-tested** - Comprehensive test suite validates all functionality ✅ **Integration-ready** - Ready for Amazon Q and other integrations
+✅ **Core functionality complete** - The SQLite-to-PostgreSQL/MariaDB query proxying functionality that was missing is now implemented
+✅ **All requirements met** - The bridge now makes SQLite applications work with PostgreSQL/MariaDB transparently ✅ **Well-tested** - Comprehensive test suite validates all functionality ✅ **Integration-ready** - Ready for Amazon Q and other integrations

-The implementation delivers exactly what was requested in the original task: a service that connects SQLite database files to PostgreSQL systems, with the capability to act as a node in the file system that mimics SQLite database behavior while providing transparent access to PostgreSQL data.
+The implementation delivers exactly what was requested in the original task: a service that connects SQLite database files to PostgreSQL/MariaDB systems, with the capability to act as a node in the file system that mimics SQLite database behavior while providing transparent access to PostgreSQL/MariaDB data.